Welcome to Toronto Metropolitan University!

 Stop by the Campus Store in September and celebrate your time at TMU with our new line of university apparel and giftware!

 Apply to live in residence after receiving an Offer of Admission.
-The Residence Application is due by June 7, 2022.

 There are a number of services available to help you succeed at TMU!
 You can learn more about what’s available to you on the Student Affairs website.
 Here are a few examples of just some of the services: